xflux-gui/fluxgui/README.md

 ### Ubuntu PPA Package Manager Install

-There is an updated PPA here:
+There is a PPA here:

 https://launchpad.net/~nathan-renniewaldock/+archive/ubuntu/flux

-See [ubuntuhandbook.org instructions](http://ubuntuhandbook.org/index.php/2016/03/install-f-lux-in-ubuntu-16-04/) for more details on using the PPA to install xflux using the package manager
+See [ubuntuhandbook.org instructions](http://ubuntuhandbook.org/index.php/2016/03/install-f-lux-in-ubuntu-16-04/) for more details on using the PPA to install xflux using the package manager. *Until the PPA is updated to `xflux-gui` version 1.1.9, it's probably better to install from source.*

 ### Ubuntu/Debian Manual Install